Docs

 • Checkout for one-time purchases

-Learn more on how to integrate Checkout using Drop-in script.
+Learn more on how to integrate Checkout using the Drop-in Script.

-You can manually create a checkout URL and embed it in your application/website's Checkout button.
-On click of the checkout button, Checkout is displayed.
+You can manually create a checkout URL and embed it in your application or website's Checkout button.
+When the checkout button is clicked, the Checkout is displayed.

-In this integration approach, if user clicks the checkout link when on a WebView tab the checkout window would not work.
+In this integration approach, if the user clicks the checkout link when on a WebView tab, the checkout window will not work.
 This is because the integration only supports opening the checkout window in a new tab.

 https://{your-site}/hosted_pages/plans/no-trial